nosch/typescript-es6-webpack/README.md

 ## What is it?

-A very simple webpack development stack for TypeScript + ES6.
+A simple webpack development stack for TypeScript + ES6.

 ## Requirements